What is Rheumatoid Arthritis?

 Current best practice for people with RA includes prompt symptom management and early implementation of disease modifying anti-rheumatic drugs (DMARDs) (within the first 12 weeks).

 Poorly controlled RA is associated with joint damage, reduced joint function and reduced quality of life.
-It is also associated with an increased risk of cardiovascular disease and death, reduced ability to participate in the workforce, and increased need for joint replacement surgery.
+It is also associated with an increased risk of cardiovascular disease and death, reduced ability to participate in the workforce, increased need for joint replacement surgery and osteoporosis.

-Pharmacologic management aims to relieve symptoms, modify disease progress and reduce comorbidity risk.
+Pharmacologic management aims to relieve symptoms, and reduce disease progression and comorbidity risks.
 It is the mainstay of disease control and most effective when initiated early.

-Early treatment with DMARDs and/or biologic agents (bDMARDs) reduces joint destruction and disability and improves clinical outcomes.
+Early treatment with disease-modifying anti-rheumatic drugs (DMARDs) reduces joint destruction and disability and improves clinical outcomes.
 These medications are used to slow down disease progression and to relieve symptoms.

-Methotrexate is the most commonly prescribed DMARD for most individuals with RA.
+Methotrexate is the most commonly prescribed conventional synthetic DMARD (csDMARD) for most individuals with RA.

 Other pharmacological management includes:

-Therapeutic Guidelines Limited reports evidence for the use of fish oil, due to its mild anti-inflammatory effect.
-The recommended dose is at least 2.7g of omega-3 per day, and it can take up to three months to achieve maximum effectiveness.
+- Fish oil which has a mild anti-inflammatory effect at a dose of at least 2.7g of omega-3 per day, and it can take up to three months to achieve maximum effectiveness.

-Disease activity needs to be monitored and medication adjusted accordingly - this is known as 'treat to target'.
+Disease activity needs to be monitored and medication adjusted accordingly for good disease control - this is known as 'treat to target'.
 Most people need to continue treatment indefinitely.

 Other interventions include: